grafana/grafana/docs/sources/installation/upgrading.md

 ### Windows

 If you downloaded the Windows binary package you can just download a newer package and extract to the same location (and overwrite the existing files).
-This might overwrite your config changes.
-We recommend that you save your config changes in a file named `<grafana_install_dir>/conf/custom.ini` as this will make upgrades easier without risking losing your config changes.
+This might overwrite your configuration changes.
+We recommend that you save your configuration changes in a file named `<grafana_install_dir>/conf/custom.ini` as this will make upgrades easier without risking losing your configuration changes.

 ## Update plugins